ruonezhang/world-happiness-report-powerbi-analysis/README.md

 ## How to Use

-1. Open the Python notebooks to review the analysis and data preparation process.
-To reproduce the codes, open the notebooks in Google Colab and click on "run all"
+1. Open [world_happiness_report_analysis](notebooks/world_happiness_report_analysis.ipynb) and [data_prep_for_modeling](notebooks/data_prep_for_modeling.ipynb) notebooks to review the analysis and data preparation process.
+To reproduce the codes, open them in Google Colab and click on "Run all".
+An automatic script was implemented, thus no need to download any data file.
 2. Open `world_happiness_report.pbix` in Power BI Desktop.
 3. Review the data model, DAX measures, dashboard pages, drill-through page, and tooltip pages.
 4. Use slicers and the factor selector to explore countries, regions, years, and happiness drivers interactively.